 Whether you’re looking for the perfect attraction to keep children entertained over a boring weekend or a range of activities for kids over school holidays…we’ve found the best Singapore attractions for families.
 We’ve put together the ultimate guide, full of thrilling family-friendly attractions, across the city.
-Here are 47 of the best things to do with kids in Singapore this season.
+Here are 49 of the best things to do with kids in Singapore this season.

-1. Hop on a Wiggle Wiggle capsule
+3. Hop on a Wiggle Wiggle capsule

-Singapore Flyer is offering a themed observation wheel experience until late September 2025.
+Singapore Flyer is offering a themed observation wheel experience until September 28.
 Five capsules have been decorated with Wiggle Wiggle elements, colourful designs, and photo-worthy experiences with playful surprises 165 metres into the sky.
 Each ride lasts 30 minutes.
 Plus, there’s a pop-up store selling lifestyle products, exclusive merchandise, and opportunity to take photos and play on large inflatables.
 Certainly, one of the best new things to do with kids in Singapore.

 📍30 Raffles Ave, Singapore 039803

-3. Go wild at the new SuperPark
+4. Go wild at the new SuperPark

 SuperPark Singapore reopened recently at Suntec City after a major revamp.
 The venue now spans across two levels and offers 34 interactive activities, including 13 brand-new attractions.
 There are three zones: Freestyle Hall, Game Arena, and Adventure Area.
 From running to climbing, high-energy fun, and even play for toddlers and babies…people of all ages can enjoy this new attraction.
 Learn more.

-📍3 Temasek Blvd, #01-488 Suntec City Mall, SingaporeÂ
+📍3 Temasek Blvd, #01-488 Suntec City Mall, Singapore

 6. Solve puzzles at a kids escape room